nhoening/StoSim/doc/reference.rst

     If local is 1, we run on localhost, otherwise provide a server.conf file (see 'remote' example) (**M**)

-vars
+params
 ^^^^^
-Dependent variables of your experiment (whichever you need) if you want more than one setting for a variable, give a comma-separated list
+Parameters of your simulation (whichever you need) if you want more than one setting for a parameter, give a comma-separated list

 seeds